-The top Senior Kansas Award Portfolio in most projects are sent to the area level, where they are judged in January against the top KAP's from the other counties in NW Kansas.
+The top Senior Kansas Project Report Form in most projects are sent to the area level, where they are judged in January against the top KPRF from the other counties in NW Kansas.
 No prizes or special awards are presented.
+(See above information for a member transitioning from age 13 - 14.)